SavDmitry/SavDmitry/README.md

 ***
 **Libraries**

-Pandas, Seaborn, Matplotlib, Plotly, NumPy, SciPy,
+Pandas, Seaborn, Matplotlib, Plotly, NumPy, SciPy
+***
+Feel free to reach out to me via Telegram <https://t.me/dmitrii_sa>
 <!---
 SavDmitry/SavDmitry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.